wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-tutorial-classic-portal.md

 This section shows you how to use the **From Gallery** option in the Azure Management Portal to create the virtual machine.
 This option provides more configuration choices than the **Quick Create** option.
 For example, if you want to join a virtual machine to a virtual network, you'll need to use the **From Gallery** option.

-> [AZURE.NOTE] You can also try the richer, customizable [Azure preview portal](https://manage.windowsazure.cn) to create a virtual machine, use enhanced monitoring and diagnostics, use Premium storage, and more.
+> [AZURE.NOTE] You can also try the richer, customizable Azure Management Portal to create a virtual machine, use enhanced monitoring and diagnostics, use Premium storage, and more.
 The available options for configuring a virtual machine in the two portals overlap substantially but aren't identical.
-For example, use the preview portal to configure a virtual machine with Premium storage.
+For example, use the Azure Management Portal to configure a virtual machine with Premium storage.

 [AZURE.INCLUDE [virtual-machines-create-WindowsVM](../includes/virtual-machines-create-windowsvm.md)]